bokats/word_exporter_challenge/README.md

 3. There are two options to run the program:
     - At the bottom of `word_exporter.py`, add a line calling the WordExporter object.
 For example: `WordExporter(<transaction_id>, <API key>)`.
 Then run `python3 word_exporter.py` in the terminal.
     - In the terminal, run `python3`, then once in the python3 console run `from word_exporter import WordExporter`, then run `WordExporter(<transaction_id>, <API key>)`.
-4. Once the program is executed properly, there will be a MS Word file named after the transaction id saved in the same directory with the correct information from the API call.
+4. Once the program is executed properly, there will be a MS Word file named after the transaction id saved in the same directory with the correct information from the API response.

 Please note if incorrect API key and/or transaction id is provided, the program will return the error code from the response.